You are here

 Can I bring my laptop, cell phone, or pager?

-The U.S. District Court for the Distrct of Alaska does not accept responsibility for the theft or loss of any personal item left in the jury assembly room.
+The U.S. District Court for the District of Alaska does not accept responsibility for the theft or loss of any personal item left in the jury assembly room.

 eJuror is asking for me to choose a county.
 We don’t have counties in Alaska, what should I enter?

 As eJuror is used nation-wide, it asks for counties.
-The choices listed are the locations of the five US District Courthouses in Alaska.
+The choices listed are the locations of the three US District Court jury divisions.
 The entire state is assigned to one of these districts.
-The one you are assigned to is listed on the top of your Qualification Questionnaire or Information Form and is not always the closest to you geographically.
-Please choose the location listed on your paperwork.
-If you have any questions, please call the jury clerk at (907) 677-6137 or (866) 243-3814.
+The one you are assigned to is listed on your paperwork and is not always the closest to you geographically.
+Please choose the location listed on your paperwork, or “None of the Above”.
+If you have any questions, please call the jury clerk.

 My deferral confirmation said I would begin my new service on a specific date, and I have not yet received notification of it.
 What should I do?